+Leasing agents for some of downtown Oklahoma City's premium office towers are competing to become the temporary home base of the city's new NBA team.
 Clay Bennett, who leads the ownership team that bought the former Seattle SuperSonics, listed the search for new office space as one of the first tasks they face in moving to Oklahoma City this summer.

 Less space availableSpace is available, Beffort said, though not as much exists as did when the Hornets were looking for a similar deal in 2005.